NAICNO/Jobanalyzer/code/README.md

 * `attic/infiltrate/` - Go source code for a program that receives Sonar data on a server
 * `attic/rustutils/` - Rust source code for utility functions used by all the Rust programs in this repo
 * `attic/sonalyze/` - Rust source code for a program that queries the Sonar data
+* `attic/sonalyzed/` - Go source code for an HTTP server that runs Sonalyze on behalf of a remote client
 * `attic/sonarlog/` - Rust source code for a library that reads and cleans up Sonar data, used by `sonalyze/`
 * `attic/sysinfo/` - Go source code for a utility that extracts the system configuration of the host